-Well, we have some good news and some bad news for you.
-The bad news is that, if you are forming and running an LLC in California, it will cost you a bit more than it would if you were working in another state.
-But the good news is that most of those costs (like one-time fees for forming the LLC, ongoing LLC maintenance fees, and annual California LLC taxes) will be tax deductible business expenses.
-So it isn’t all bad.
-Phew!
+We have some good news and some bad news for you.
+The bad news is that, if you form an LLC in California, it will cost you a bit more than other states.

-How Much Does It Cost to Form an LLC?
+How Much Does It Cost to Form an LLC in California?

-You’ll need to pay two filing fees to form an LLC in California.
+You’ll pay two filing fees to form an LLC in California.

-There will be a $70 fee to file articles of organization with the California Secretary of State’s office.
+There is a $70 fee to file articles of organization with the California Secretary of State’s office.

 Costs of creating an operating agreement

-The simple act of completing and filing all of the required paperwork for your LLC can also come with some costs.
+The simple act of completing and filing all of the required paperwork for your LLCalso comes with some costs.

-Hiring an attorney to help you fill out and file your paperwork may cost you quite a bit, with averages ranging from $500-$1,000.
+Hiring an attorney to help you fill out and file your paperwork can cost a lot, with averages ranging from $500-$1,000.

 Business license fees

-How Much Does It Cost to Maintain an LLC?
+How Much Does It Cost to Maintain an LLC in California?

 Cost of registered agents

-Having a registered agent, who will be able to accept court papers and other important documents on your LLC’s behalf, is a great idea.
+Having a registered agent, who will accept court papers and other important documents on your LLC’s behalf, is a great idea.

 Statement of Information costs